 After you’ve hooked your readers with a great subject line, it’s time to talk about your company.
+We hope that you have utilized the best of the eCommerce platforms to build your online store/business.
 This has to be informative without being too salesy or dry.

 Try plugging an explainer video or brief explanation of what all you have to offer your audience.
 Be sure that you stay on subject, and don’t overwhelm the subscribers with a lot of information.

 Talk about the benefits